Snow Removal Policy

 Whenever there is a danger of icy or snowy conditions on roads, the Service Departments will monitor conditions.
 After regular working hours, the Police Department will also monitor road conditions and contact the Service Department when road conditions warrant it.

 Many of our storm events do not go beyond Priorities #1 and #2 as snow fall is less than 3”.
-It costs $7500 to perform Priority #1 and #2 for one treatment.
 Typically, in a storm lasting for hours, this is repeated more than once and may take 24 hours to complete.
 It takes 4-6 hours to complete Priorities #1 and #2 for one pass.

 Flat residential roads would be treated after Priorities #1 and #2 if more than 3 inches accumulates on the road surface.
 Flat residential roadways, cul-de-sacs and dead ends do not get salted only plowed.
 Occasionally, conditions warrant salting residential intersections.
-To plow all the residential streets, it costs approximately $18,000 for one pass and takes approximately 8-10 hours.
+To plow all the residential streets, it takes approximately 8-10 hours.

 The process that is followed is main routes proceeding to priority residential sloped streets followed by all other non-priority residential streets to begin application.
 It is common to for equipment breakdowns to occur during a snow event.
 This adds time and costs to our snow removal efforts.
 After hours, we work in crews of 5 (i.e. five trucks in service at one time).
 Note: Only streets that are hazardously sloped in the residential subdivisions will be plowed/salted on overtime.
 All other residential streets will be plowed as needed but not salted unless extreme circumstances exist and is necessary to ensure safety for residents.
 All other residential streets will be treated, if needed, during regular business hours (7 to 3:30).